tgross35/mariadb-udf-blog/rust-udf-blog.md

 (`deinit` is handled automatically).

 This trait should be implemented on a structure representing data to be shared among calls to `process`, once per line.
-In this cast, the data is just our current total.
+In this case, the data is just our current total.

 ```rust,skt-default
 struct RunningTotal(i64);
 ```

-I am using an "tuple struct" syntax here which just means you can access fields with numbers (`some_struct.0`, `some_struct.1`) rather than by names (`some_struct.field`).
+I am using an "tuple struct" syntax here which means you can access fields with numbers (`some_struct.0`, `some_struct.1`) rather than by names (`some_struct.field`).
 This is just a convenience as we only have one field, but you are more than welcome to use a standard struct (they're identical behind the scenes)